cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 - DeserializeScalar(buf): Attempts to map a byte array `buf` to a `Scalar` `s`.
   This function can raise a DeserializeError if deserialization fails; see
   {{ciphersuites}} for group-specific input validation steps.

+Two additional functions, `SerializePrimeOrderElement` and `DeserializePrimeOrderElement`, are provided.
+These create a prime order construction out of the provided group, enabling using FROST with groups which aren't prime order.

+- SerializePrimeOrderElement(A): Multiplies an `Element` `A` by the inverse of the group's cofactor and then maps to a canonical byte array via calling `SerializeElement`.
+The serialized element is not guaranteed to be prime order, yet when deserialized with `DeserializePrimeOrderElement` is guaranteed to become a prime-order equivalent element to the original.
+- DeserializePrimeOrderElement(buf): Attempts to map a byte array `buf` to an `Element` `A`, calling `DeserializeElement` on `buf`.
+On success, the result `A` is multiplied by the group's cofactor.
+If the result is the identity element of the group, a `DeserializeError` is raised.

+Both of these functions may be optimized to simply being `SerializeElement` and `DeserializeElement` for groups whose cofactor is 1.

 ## Cryptographic Hash Function {#dep-hash}